maxie1986/YiiFormatCurrency/README.md

 You can set the following options :

+**htmlOptions** : The regular htmlOptions array can be set to the widget

 **decimalSymbol** : The symbol to be used to separate the dollars from the cents.
 Default from Yii::app()->getLocale()->getNumberSymbol("decimal")

 **digitGroupSymbol** : The symbol to be used to separate the thousands place when grouping the numbers.
 Default from Yii::app()->getLocale()->getNumberSymbol("group")